 After a few years, the system continues to work great.
 The only spot that has given us trouble so far is communication out of my car.
 It’s quite loud Inside a car constantly at Wide Open Throttle, 5-7,000 rpm.
 I initially tried using a standard generic earbud mic, but all the other side could hear was engine noise.
-I added a lapel mic (Below) and clip it inside my balaclava, and it has improved output sound quality dramatically but is still hard to hear my voice from other cars.
+I added a lapel mic (Below) and clip it inside my balaclava, and it has improved output sound quality but is still hard to hear my voice from other cars.
 If your car doesn’t have the “angry bee” buzz of a revvy, rattling Spec Miata, this may not be an issue at all.
-I’m still checking out other microphones to see if i can find a good one before I try a more expensive mic.
+I’m still checking out other microphones to see if I can find a good option before I try a more expensive mic.
 Nerdie racing sells a good kit but I also want to give Aviation mics a shot.

 Range has been super impressive.
 The biggest single concern people voiced to me was that without spending big money on super powerful radio units we would have terrible range and most tracks would work for only a few turns.
-Even with my cheap $25 car antenna and $10 spotter antenna, I have had full reception across all of NJ Motorsports Park.
-Others running similar setups at Watkins Glen this year (A notoriously huge, hilly facility) have had reception everywhere but in the toe of the boot.
+Even with my cheap $25 car antenna and $10 spotter antenna, We have had mostly flawless results all across tracks in the Northeast.
+Even the sprawling Watkins Glen has spotter reception everywhere but in the toe of the boot.

 1) 2 BaoFeng UV-5R Radios (One for in-car, one for spotter)